-This UML snippet shows the code uses the factory design pattern to produce the FloorTile object.
+This UML snippet shows how the code uses the factory design pattern to produce the FloorTile object.
 All objects of the FloorTile object are created by the floor tile factory.
-It reduces the level of coupling and the improves the efficiency of producing objects which have complexed subclass.
+It reduces the level of coupling and improves the efficiency of producing objects that have complexed subclasses.

 Builder design pattern